ag-din/DeepNN/README.md

 - **Regularization:** Dropout (p=0.5) and Batch Normalization.
 According to Srivastava et al. (2014), the value of 0.5 for dropout appears to be close to optimal for a wide range of networks and tasks.
+- **Metrics:** For each network (trained with its best hyperparameter configuration), the following were measured: classification accuracy (effectiveness), training time (efficiency), number of hidden units, number of hidden layers, and number of parameters.

 ## Requirements